NEW REVISED SECOND EDITION.

 The Congressional apportionment problem is deceptively easy to state: How many seats in the U. S. House of Representatives does each state get?
-However, the answer is a complex blend of mathematics, government, and politics that has involved some of the greatest political minds in American history.
+To answer that question, Charles Biles, award-winning Professor Emeritus of Mathematics at Humboldt State University, examines the math and politics that has shaped government and power from the founding of the country to the modern day.

 Humboldt State University Press